a7K9mP2vL1xR/Yos-Memoryless-Dynamic-Computer/README.md

 AI:
 moving and and searching to absorbing dust for Material but actually can be option/progammed/automation to choose it must be stopped or not

+Material:
+Just Two is Dead Material And Electricity Material and created using A Machine inside that process it to making the material

+Power:
-And simply it needs electric or something to power
+And simply it needs electric or something for power